Cryotherapy Promises to Burn 800 Calories in 3 Minutes

-An emerging health trend called Cryotherapy redefines the term “chilling out.”
+An emerging health trend called Cryotherapy redefines the term "chilling out."
 Like something out of a sci-fi movie, the three-minute treatment involves standing in a deep freeze chamber while temps plummet as low as -256 degrees Fahrenheit.
 The bone-chilling procedure claims to torch up to 800 calories, rev your metabolism, release endorphins, soothe sore muscles, improve sleep, calm inflammation, reduce cellulite, and even reverse the signs of aging.
-(Check out 5 New High-Tech Ways to Lose Weight.)

 The theory: The frigid cloud of nitrogen in the chamber tricks your body into thinking it's in danger, forcing it into preservation mode.
 The brain signals to the rest of the body to rush blood to your core for protection, increasing body heat (and your metabolism).
 After it's over, the enriched blood rushes back out and through your body, boosting immunity, cell renewal, and natural pain relievers.